jorisvandenbossche/course-python-data/notebooks/case1_bike_count.md

 **EXERCISE**

-What are the 10 highest peak values observed during any of the intervals for the direction towards the centre of Ghent?
+What are the 10 highest peak values observed during any of the intervals for the direction towards the center of Ghent?

 <details><summary>Hints</summary>